Ultrasound (album)

 Ultrasound (stylized as (((((ultraSOUND)))))) is the fifth studio album by American rock band the Neighbourhood.
 It was released on November 14, 2025, by Warner Records.

 Background

 In February 2022, the Neighbourhood announced that they would take a hiatus.
 On November 13, 2022, the band announced on social media that drummer Brandon Fried would no longer be in the Neighbourhood after María Zardoya of the Marías accused him of sexual assault.

 In August 2025, the official Instagram account of the Neighbourhood posted a story, which indicated that they would return to creating music and releasing it.
 Additionally, they announced drummer Brandon Fried would return to the band.

 On October 23, 2025, the band released three songs, "OMG", "Lovebomb", and "Private", as the lead singles from their fifth studio album Ultrasound.

+On January 16, 2026, the band announced the deluxe version of the album, called Ultrasound+, including five new songs and releasing on February 20, 2026.